MaineKuehn/usim/docs/source/glossary.rst

 ..
 Using references in the glossary itself:
    When mentioning other items, always reference them.
-   When mention the current item, never reference it.
+   When mentioning the current item, never reference it.

 .. glossary::